 The University’s policies and procedures that apply to student workers are not intended to create, and do not create, an employment contract or guarantee of continued employment for any student worker; nor does anything in any policy or work rule of the University alter the at-will employment relationship between the University and its student workers.
 Both the University and its student workers have the right, under the Employment at Will guidelines, to terminate the employment relationship at any time, with or without cause or reason.
 Please contact Employee Relations and Compliance for additional information.

 Equal Opportunity Employment

-Consistent with the University’s mission as a Catholic, Vincentian, and metropolitan institution of higher education, the University abides by all applicable federal, state and local laws which prohibit discrimination on the basis of race, religion, color, national or ethnic origin, age, sex (including sexual harassment and sexual violence), sexual orientation, marital status, citizenship status, disability, genetic information, status as a victim of domestic violence or status in the uniformed services of the United States (including veteran status).
+Consistent with the University’s mission as a Catholic, Vincentian, and metropolitan institution of higher education, the University abides by all applicable federal, state and local laws which prohibit discrimination on the basis of race, religion, color, national or ethnic origin, age, sex (including sexual harassment and sexual violence), sexual orientation, gender identity and gender expression, marital status, citizenship status, disability, genetic information, status as a victim of domestic violence or status in the uniformed services of the United States (including veteran status).
 In accordance with these laws, the University also prohibits retaliation against anyone who has complained about discrimination, discrimination-related harassment, or otherwise exercised rights guaranteed by these laws.

 Equal employment opportunity applies to all terms and conditions of employment, including but not limited to hiring, classification, promotion or transfer, discipline, discharge, layoff, compensation, job training, and benefits.
 The University supports the recruitment, employment, and advancement of women, minorities, individuals with disabilities, disabled veterans and veterans of the Vietnam era for all positions that they are qualified to perform.
 Further, the University strives to enhance opportunities for mobility and promotion of qualified candidates who are current University employees.